 - If you are trying to lose weight then include Vitamin D supplements in your diet.

-- In one study, vitamin D reduces the risk of heart diseases in overweight people.
+- In one study, vitamin D reduces the risk of heart disease in overweight people.

 5. Healthy Pregnancy

-- Risk of developing preeclampsia and preterm delivery reduces if the pregnant lady is having a sufficient level of Vitamin D in the body.
+- The risk of developing preeclampsia and preterm delivery is reduced if the pregnant lady is having a sufficient level of Vitamin D in the body.

 - Doctors also correlate the status of poor vitamin D and gestational diabetes with bacterial vaginosis in pregnant women.

 Although your body can create Vitamin D, many factors can cause the deficiency of Vitamin D in the body, which includes –

 - Use of Sunscreen: Any sunscreen with an SPF (sun protection factor) of 30 or above reduces the ability of the body to synthesize vitamin D naturally.